e-compfast/WhatsAppWeb/README.md

 # WhatsApp Web UI
-If you covert the WhatsApp Web UI then you are not alone. check this stuff.
+If you covet the WhatsApp Web UI then you are not alone. check this stuff.
 I will be doing more updates here soon!
 ## Screenshot

 ![HomeScreen](https://github.com/JacksiroKe/WhatsAppWeb/blob/master/screenshots/screen1.JPG "WhatsApp Web")